Cricket: Basic gameplay: bowler to batter

 During normal play, thirteen players and two umpires are on the field.
 Two of the players are batters and the rest are all eleven members of the fielding team.
 The other nine players in the batting team are off the field in the pavilion.
 The image with overlay below shows what is happening when a ball is being bowled and which of the personnel are on or close to the pitch.

-In the photo, the two batters (3 & 8; wearing yellow) have taken position at each end of the pitch (6).
-Three members of the fielding team (4, 10 & 11; wearing dark blue) are in shot.
-One of the two umpires (1; wearing white hat) is stationed behind the wicket (2) at the bowler's (4) end of the pitch.
+In the photo, the two batters (3 and 8, wearing yellow) have taken position at each end of the pitch (6).
+Three members of the fielding team (4, 10 and 11, wearing dark blue) are in shot.
+One of the two umpires (1, wearing white hat) is stationed behind the wicket (2) at the bowler's (4) end of the pitch.
 The bowler (4) is bowling the ball (5) from his end of the pitch to the batter (8) at the other end who is called the "striker".
 The other batter (3) at the bowling end is called the "non-striker".
-The wicket-keeper (10), who is a specialist, is positioned behind the striker's wicket (9) and behind him stands one of the fielders in a position called "first slip" (11).
-While the bowler and the first slip are wearing conventional kit only, the two batters and the wicket-keeper are wearing protective gear including safety helmets, padded gloves and leg guards (pads).
+The wicket-keeper (10), who is a specialist, is positioned behind the striker's wicket (9), and behind him stands one of the fielders in a position called "first slip" (11).
+While the bowler and the first slip are wearing conventional kit only, the two batters and the wicket-keeper are wearing protective gear, including safety helmets, padded gloves and leg guards (pads).
+The wicket-keeper is the only fielding player able to wear protective gloves.

 While the umpire (1) in shot stands at the bowler's end of the pitch, his colleague stands in the outfield, usually in or near the fielding position called "square leg", so that he is in line with the popping crease (7) at the striker's end of the pitch.
 The bowling crease (not numbered) is the one on which the wicket is located between the return creases (12).
-The bowler (4) intends to hit the wicket (9) with the ball (5) or, at least, to prevent the striker (8) from scoring runs.
-The striker (8) intends, by using his bat, to defend his wicket and, if possible, to hit the ball away from the pitch in order to score runs.
+The bowler (4) intends to hit the wicket (9) with the ball (5) or at least prevent the striker (8) from scoring runs.
+The striker (8) intends, by using his bat, to defend his wicket and, if possible, hit the ball away from the pitch in order to score runs.

-Some players are skilled in both batting and bowling, or as either of these as well as wicket-keeping, so are termed all-rounders.
-Bowlers are classified according to their style, generally as fast bowlers, seam bowlers or spinners.
-Batters are classified according to whether they are right-handed or left-handed.
+Some players are skilled in both batting and bowling, so are termed all-rounders.
+Bowlers are classified according to their style and speed, generally as fast bowlers, seam bowlers or spinners.
+Batters are classified according to whether they are right-handed or left-handed, with switch-hitting uncommon and largely utilised as a tactic, where a batter changes stance shortly before the bowler releases the ball.